Well, the money could be yours but you are not allowed by the law to treat the currency any way you want.

 2. Writing on notes

-Spoiling the appearance of a banknote, by drawing or writing on it, can land you a three-month jail sentence.“Any person who wilfully and without authority or excuse defaces… any currency note shall be guilty of an offence and shall be liable to imprisonment for a term not exceeding three months or to a fine not exceeding two thousand shillings or to both,” reads the law.
+“Any person who wilfully and without authority or excuse defaces… any currency note shall be guilty of an offence and shall be liable to imprisonment for a term not exceeding three months or to a fine not exceeding two thousand shillings or to both,” reads the law.

 3. Tearing notes